public-park/summer-camp/README.md

 - Start or pause recording while on a call
 - Set yourself **available** or **unavailable**.
 If the user is unavailable callers will hear a text-to-speech voice saying the caller is currently not online
 - Manage presence, if the user is not online the calls are rejected with a message to the caller
+- Call history, a list with all previous calls and additional details such as date, duration and status

 ## Application Architecture